bahaahani/Car-Rental-System/Developer_Documentation.md

 For any questions or concerns, feel free to contact us:

-Email: carrentalsystem@example.com
+Email: Project444@gmail.com
-Google Group: Car Rental System Google Group
+Google Group: carrentalsystem@googlegroups.com

 For more details on our communication channels, check out the [Communication Channels](./Communication_Channels.md) file.